 In a large saucepan over medium-high heat, combine all ingredients with 1/2 cup water.

-Bring mixture to a boil, stirring frequently.
+Bring the rhubarb jam mixture to a boil, stirring frequently.

 Reduce heat to medium-low and cook for 45 minutes, stirring occasionally until thick.